hzeller/txtempus/README.md

 GPIO4 and 17 are on the inner row of the Header pin, three pins inwards on the [Raspberry Pi GPIO]-Header.

-You don't need GPIO17 and the 560Ω resistor for `MSF` transmission, as that works with switching the signal instead of attenuating.
+You don't need GPIO17 and the 560Ω resistor for `MSF`, as that works with switching the signal (on-off keying) instead of attenuating.

-Now, wire a loop of wire between the open end of the one 4.7kΩ and ground as 'transmission antenna'.
-Bring this wire-loop close to your radio watch/clock.
+Now, wire a loop of wire between the open end of the one 4.7kΩ and ground - this loop acts as coupling coil to the watch ferrite.
+The signal is very weak, so bring this wire-loop close to your radio watch/clock.
 In the following image it is wrapped around the antenna, but it is not strictly needed: anything within a few centimeters should work.
-In fact, being too close to the antenna can confuse a sensitive receiver, so you might need to experiment with the distance.
+Being too close to the antenna can confuse a sensitive receiver, so you might need to experiment with the distance.

-(If you want to go fancy, you can improve the signal quality with a couple hundred picofarad low-pass capacitor between GND and where all resistors meet;
+(If you want to go fancy, you can improve the signal quality with a couple hundred picofarad low-pass capacitor between GND and where all resistors meet).
-add a tuned ferrite core antenna etc. But the simple wire loop should just work.)

 ![](img/watch-wired.jpg)